 In June 2011, the New England Journal of Medicine published results from the landmark National Lung Screening Trial (NLST) that showed a 20% mortality reduction in a high-risk population who had undergone low-dose CT.
-NLST is the first lung cancer screening trial to demonstrate such a mortality benefit for the most lethal cancer in America today.
+In 2020, a second high quality trial (NELSON) performed in Europe confirmed the benefit of low dose screening CT with a mortality reduction of 26% in high-risk men and a potentially even greater benefit in screened women.
 Learn more about lung cancer.